+Identification cards

-Identification cards We will send you an identification (ID) card when you enroll.
+We will send you an identification (ID) card when you enroll.
 You should carry your ID card with you at all times.
 You must show it whenever you receive services from a Plan provider, or fill a prescription at a Plan pharmacy.
 Until you receive your ID card, use your copy of the Health Benefits Election Form, SF-2809, your health benefits enrollment confirmation (for annuitants), or your Employee Express confirmation letter.

-If you do not receive your ID card within 30 days after the effective date of your enrollment, or if you need replacement cards, call us at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155).
-Where you get covered care You can get care from any "covered provider" or "covered facility."
+If you do not receive your ID card within 30 days after the effective date of your enrollment, or if you need replacement cards, call us at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) or write to us at SAMBA, 11301 Old Georgetown Road, Rockville, MD 20852-2800.
+You may also request replacement cards through our website: www.SambaPlans.com.

+Where you get covered care

+You can get care from any "covered provider" or "covered facility."
 How much we pay - and you pay - depends on the type of covered provider or facility you use.
-If you use our preferred providers, you will pay less. • This Plan's PPOs We have entered into arrangements (geographically) with CareFirst BlueCross BlueShield (CareFirst) and First Health Group Corp.
+If you use our preferred providers, you will pay less.

+• This Plan's PPOs

+We have entered into arrangements (geographically) with CareFirst BlueCross BlueShield (CareFirst) and First Health Group Corp.
 (First Health) to offer Preferred Provider Organization (PPO) Networks to SAMBA enrollees.
-See below to determine which PPO Network services your area. • Enrollees who reside in the Washington, DC Metropolitan area, including the District of Columbia, the Maryland counties of Calvert, Charles, Frederick, Montgomery, Prince George's and St. Mary's, the Virginia counties of Arlington, Fairfax, Loudoun, Prince William, Spotsylvania, and Stafford, and the cities of Alexandria, Fairfax, Falls Church, and Fredericksburg and those in the Baltimore Metropolitan area including the city of Baltimore, and the Maryland counties of Anne Arundel, Baltimore, Carroll, Harford, and Howard may utilize the CareFirst PPO Network.
-Call CareFirst customer service toll-free, 1-877/691-5856, for information concerning the PPO. • Enrollees outside the CareFirst service areas (listed above) may utilize the First Health PPO Network.
-Call First Health's Referral Management/Telephonic Provider Directory at 1-800/346-6755 to confirm provider participation and identify Network providers.
-Managed Care Advisor (MCA) Program - Enrollees in the First Health service areas lacking Network access (as determined by the Plan) may join the Plan's Managed Care Advisor (MCA) Program.
+See below to determine which PPO Network services your area.

+- Enrollees who reside in the District of Columbia, Maryland, the Virginia counties of Arlington, Clarke, Culpeper, Fairfax, Fauquier, Frederick, Loudoun, Orange, Prince William, Rappahannock, Spotsylvania, and Stafford, and the cities of Alexandria, Fairfax, Falls Church, and Fredericksburg may utilize the CareFirst PPO Network.
+Call CareFirst customer service toll-free, 1-877/691-5856, for information concerning the PPO. - Enrollees outside the CareFirst service areas (listed above) may utilize the First Health PPO Network.
+Call First Health at 1-800/346-6755 to confirm provider participation and identify Network providers. - Managed Care Advisor (MCA) Program Enrollees in the First Health service areas lacking Network access (as determined by the Plan) may join the Plan's Managed Care Advisor (MCA) Program.
 Refer to Section 5(g) on page 48 for additional information.

 PPO benefits apply only when you use a PPO provider.
 Provider networks may be more extensive in some areas than others.
 The availability of every specialty in all areas cannot be guaranteed.
 If no PPO provider is available the standard non-PPO benefits apply.

 Note: Use of a participating Network doctor or hospital does not guarantee that the associated ancillary providers such as specialists, emergency room doctors, anesthesiologists, radiologists, and pathologists participate in the Network.
 Subject to the Plan's definitions, limitations and exclusions, the Plan pays its PPO benefits as outlined in this brochure when services are provided by a doctor or other provider participating in the Plan's PPO Network.
 If you use a non-PPO provider, the standard non-PPO benefits will apply as outlined in this brochure.
 When you phone for an appointment, please remember to verify that the physician or facility is still a PPO Network provider.